What Does Je T'aime Mean

 • What if someone says "je t'aime" and I'm not ready to say it back?
 Honesty and open communication are crucial.
 You can express your appreciation for their feelings while explaining that you need more time to reciprocate such a strong declaration.

 • How can I respond to "je t'aime"?
 You can simply reply with "je t'aime aussi" ("I love you too").
-Alternatively, you could use a phrase like "moi aussi, je t'aime beaucoup" ("Me too, I love you very much") to emphasize the strength of your feelings.
+Alternatively, you could use a phrase like "moi aussi, je t'aime beaucoup" ("Me too, I love you very much") to highlight the strength of your feelings.

 • Is there a difference between saying "je t'aime" and writing it?
 While the meaning remains the same, the context changes.
 A written declaration might feel more formal or less spontaneous than a verbal one.